-- 3.6 For the purposes of these Regulations "confidential information" means all information which is not in the public domain and which, due to its nature or the method by which it was communicated, would be regarded as confidential by a reasonable person, including, but not limited to: - (a) business and technical information in respect of or relating to the Commission; - (b) business methods and management systems of the Commission; - (c) undisclosed financial information relating to the Commission; - 3.7 Other than in the proper performance of their duties, employees will hold all confidential information in confidence and will not, without the written consent of the Executive Secretary after consultation with the Chair of the Commission, directly or indirectly, at any time during their appointment or following its termination (for so long as the information continues to be confidential information): - (a) use any confidential information; - (b) disclose any confidential information to any person, other than to the extent necessary to carry out these Regulations; or - (c) copy any material containing confidential information for personal use or for use by any other unauthorised person, firm, company or entity. - 3.8 Any invention, improvement, design, process, trademark, copyright, system or intellectual property right whatsoever made or discovered by an employee in the course of the performance of their duties must be immediately disclosed to the Commission and will be the absolute property of the Commission.
+- 3.4.
+Employees shall observe maximum discretion regarding official matters and shall abstain from making private use of information they possess by reason of their position.
+Authorisation for the release of information for official purposes shall lie with the Commission or the Executive Secretary, as the case may require. - 3.5.
+For the purposes of these Regulations "confidential information" means all information which is not in the public domain and which, due to its nature or the method by which it was communicated, would be regarded as confidential by a reasonable person, including, but not limited to: - a) business and technical information in respect of or relating to the Commission; - b) business methods and management systems of the Commission; - c) undisclosed financial information relating to the Commission. - 3.6.
+Other than in the proper performance of their duties, employees will hold all confidential information in confidence and will not, without the written consent of the Executive Secretary after consultation with the Chairperson of the Commission, directly or indirectly, at any time during their appointment or following its termination (for so long as the information continues to be confidential information): - a) use any confidential information; - b) disclose any confidential information to any person, other than to the extent necessary to carry out these Regulations; or - c) copy any material containing confidential information for personal use or for use by any other unauthorised person, firm, company or entity. - 3.7.
+Any invention, improvement, design, process, trademark, copyright, system or intellectual property right whatsoever made or discovered by an employee in the course of the performance of their duties must be immediately disclosed to the Commission and will be the absolute property of the Commission.